Craxy/ToggleTrafficLights/README.md

 * [Extended Road Upgrade](https://steamcommunity.com/sharedfiles/filedetails/?id=408209297): **Both mods work side by side but the display of the button for this mod will not work correct.** ERU is grabbing all tool changes of the default road tools and reverts the selected button if ERU is not enabled.
 Therefore whenever the Traffic Lights button is clicked the ERU reverts the selected button to the last selected one of the built-in tools.
 Because of this when ERU is detected the built-in buttons will not visually deselected and therefore the Traffic Lights button and a built-in button will be highlighted simultaneous:
 ![Deactivated button in the roads menu](./docs/files/img/Button_ActivatedWithERU.png)
 The functionality of the Traffic Lights tool is not affected.
 But deselecting the tool by clicking on the other selected button is not possible -- click on another button first.
 Additional changing from one of the ERU tools to traffic lights directly is not -- it will automatically select one of the default tools.
 Click again on the Traffic Lights button to enable the tool.
- * [Lane Changer](https://steamcommunity.com/sharedfiles/filedetails/?id=412101021): **This mod is not compatible with Toggle Traffic Lights**.
+ * [Lane Changer](https://steamcommunity.com/sharedfiles/filedetails/?id=412101021): This mod is not compatible with Toggle Traffic Lights.
 I have not inspected the problem -- but it seems both mods modify the same data and thwart each other.
+Recently there were comments of the two mods working together -- I have not tested both together yet.